New Zealand PGA Championship

-The New Zealand PGA Championship is a golf tournament on the PGA Tour of Australasia.
+The New Zealand PGA Championship is an annual golf tournament held by the New Zealand PGA.
+It is generally an event on the PGA Tour of Australasia but in some years has been held as a non-tour event.
+In 2024, it was held on the Charles Tour for the first time.

 History

 The tournament been played since 1909, with some gap periods.
 It was originally a match play event and switched to stroke play in 1965.
 Major championship winners who have claimed the New Zealand PGA title include Sir Bob Charles, Peter Thomson, Kel Nagle, and Tony Jacklin.
 The event is also notable for Masashi Ozaki's lone international win.